DataDog/chaos-controller/docs/network_disruption.md

 The `network` field provides an automated way of adding disruptions to the outgoing network traffic:

-* `drop` drops a percentage of the outgoing traffic to simulate packets loss
+* `drop` drops a percentage of the outgoing traffic to simulate packet loss
-* `corrupt` corrupts a percentage of the outgoing traffic to simulate packets corruption
+* `corrupt` corrupts a percentage of the outgoing traffic to simulate packet corruption
-* `delay` adds the given delay (`+` and `-` `delayJitter` as a percentage of delay) to the outgoing traffic to simulate a slow network
+* `delay` adds the given delay to the outgoing traffic to simulate a slow network
+* `delayJitter` adds jitter to `delay` represented as a percentage: `delay ± delay * (delayJitter / 100)`
 * `bandwidthLimit` limits the outgoing traffic bandwidth to simulate a bandwidth struggle

 All of them can be combined in the same disruption resource.
 To apply these disruptions, the `tc` utility is used and the behavior is different according to the use cases.